 Cingjing in 21 photos – A little slice of heaven

-Sometimes, it snows at the peak of He Huan Mountain
+Sometimes, it snows at the peaks in Cingjing

-I was getting carsick and feeling nauseated from the constant winding up the road and the high altitude, but all these went away when we stepped out of the car to see it was snowing, not drizzling!
+I was getting carsick and feeling nauseated from the constant winding up the road and the high altitude, but all these went away when we stepped out of the car at He Huan mountain.
+I’d assumed it was drizzling, when in fact, it was snowing lightly!
+The snow became heavier afterwards, much to my delight ^^

-It was the week after the famous wave of cold surge that had hit Hong Kong, Taiwan and China.
+It was the week after the famous wave of cold surge (January 2016) that had hit Hong Kong, Taiwan, and China.
 We knew it will be cold at the top of the mountains, but none of us were expecting snow, not even my driver.
-I was ecstatic while fumbling to put on gloves and cap and check everyone is wrapped up sufficiently and to snap as many photos as I could in the cold!
+I was ecstatic while fumbling to put on gloves and cap, checking everyone is wrapped up sufficiently, and excited to snap as many photos as I could in the cold!

 Roads can become dangerous because of the snow